Back to blog

 Recognizing the Inflection Point

+The inflection point manifests through specific, measurable signals.
 Integration work dominates your sprints.
 More than 40% of engineering capacity goes to building or maintaining integrations rather than core product features.
+Time-to-integration increases: your first Stripe integration took two weeks, but the tenth payment processor takes two months due to internal complexity and testing overhead.

-Sales velocity depends on integration roadmap.
-Deal flow charts show clear correlation between integration availability and closure rates.
-"If only you had [Provider X]" becomes a common loss reason.
+Provider-specific bugs multiply.
+Your bug tracker fills with issues like "Xero sync fails for multi-currency accounts" and "Chase webhook signature validation broken after library update."
+Sales velocity depends on the integration roadmap.
+Deal flow charts often show a clear correlation between integration availability and closure rates, and "If only you had [Provider X]" becomes a common loss reason.

+On-call becomes integration debugging.
+Weekend pages mostly involve OAuth token refreshes, rate limit errors, and webhook processing failures across various providers.
 Your architecture diagrams look like spider webs.
 Service dependencies fan out to dozens of external APIs, each with their own retry logic, circuit breakers, and failure modes.

 When three or more of these signals appear simultaneously, you've passed the inflection point.

-What Unified APIs Actually Provide
+What Horizontal Unified APIs Actually Provide

 A unified API is a translation layer that moves complexity rather than eliminating it.
 But moving complexity to the right place changes everything.